 I also started going out to bars a lot.
 I met a friend who was also getting divorced (who now happens to be one of my closest friends) and we would go out and have a few drinks pretty much every week.

 One night, we went to a party, and I had probably had about a glass and a half of wine, which is a lot for me, coupled with the fact that I hadn’t eaten anything all day (that was typical in those days.
 Did I mention I was really skinny back then?)
 Anyhow, my babysitter called and told me that my then 4 year old daughter had just thrown up.
 I think it was about 9 pm.

-Freaking out with worry, I rushed out of the bar, got in my car, and made a u-turn to get home quickly.
+Worried as hell, I rushed out of the bar, got in my car, and made a u-turn to get home quickly.
 The next thing I saw made my heart stop.
 Cop car lights pulling me over.